Epitech-M5/PresDeChezMoi/README.md

 Elle crée une communauté en favorisant les échanges d'informations et les collaborations entre les résidents, renforçant le sentiment d'appartenance à la Commune

+🇬🇧 "PrèsDeChezMoi" is a social network for the Commune, promoting mutual aid and local development.
+It promotes local services, supports small businesses and strengthens links between residents and their local environment

+The application highlights local businesses and facilitates access to municipal services and community events

+It creates a community by promoting information exchanges and collaborations between residents, strengthening the sense of belonging to the Commune

 ## What do we have in this project?
 - **Deployment folder**
 `You will find all the necessary resources to deploy the application on Oracle`